John Straffen: Legal barriers

 For the first five decades of Straffen's incarceration, the Home Secretary held the power of discretion to overrule any recommendations or decisions made to release any prisoner serving a life sentence either recommended for parole, or who had served the minimum term imposed at trial.
 Successive individuals appointed to this position refused to consider Straffen for release.
 A list of twenty prisoners serving life sentences who would never be released from custody compiled by then-Home Secretary Michael Howard in 1994 included Straffen's name; this list was later published by the News of the World in December 1997.

 In 2001, Straffen's solicitors formally requested his case be reopened on the grounds that he had never been fit to stand trial as a sane individual.
-This development was announced shortly after investigative journalist Robert Woffinden, having examined records previously undisclosed to the public, had discovered that Straffen's death sentence had actually been reprieved by David Maxwell Fyfe due to the fact the majority of the doctors who had examined Straffen prior to his second trial had actually declared that he was insane.
+This development was announced shortly after investigative journalist Robert Woffinden, having examined records previously undisclosed to the public, had discovered that Straffen's death sentence had been reprieved by David Maxwell Fyfe due to the majority of the doctors who had examined Straffen prior to his second trial declaring him insane.
 Woffinden also questioned Straffen's guilt in the murder of Linda Bowyer because at the time of his arrest, he had bitten his fingernails to the hilt, whereas distinctive fingernail marks were discovered on the child's neck in addition to the fact two local witnesses had placed the approximate time of her murder after Straffen's recapture.

 Straffen's application to the Criminal Cases Review Commission to have his conviction reviewed was turned down in December 2002.

 HM Prison Frankland.
 Straffen died of natural causes within this facility on 19 November 2007.